 A complete refinance allows you to significantly improve your repayment terms, but it also comes with a couple of drawbacks:

-Debt management programs generally don’t require that you meet a credit standard, but any new creditor is going to be wary of lending to you if your score is poor.
+- It’s harder to qualify: Debt management programs generally don’t require that you meet a credit standard, but any new creditor is going to be wary of lending to you if your score is poor.
 If you can’t convince someone to lend to you, you won’t be able to consolidate your debt.

-Relief through debt settlement plans
+Debt settlement plans

 If your debt balances have grown so big that you can’t pay them back, a debt settlement program might sound appealing to you.